electroneum/electroneum-web3.js/docs/docs/guides/web3_upgrade_guide/1.x/web3_eth_iban.md

 ##### In version 1.x

-If the provided IBAN was not a valid Ethereum Address, an error used be thrown which contains the message `'Provided address is not a valid address: '+ address`.
+If the provided IBAN was not a valid Electroneum SmartChain Address, an error used be thrown which contains the message `'Provided address is not a valid address: '+ address`.

 ##### In version 4.x

-If the provided IBAN was not a valid Ethereum Address, an error object will be thrown which contains the message: `'Invalid value given "${address}".
-Error: 'invalid ethereum address'` and the code `1005`.
+If the provided IBAN was not a valid Electroneum SmartChain Address, an error object will be thrown which contains the message: `'Invalid value given "${address}".
+Error: 'invalid Electroneum SmartChain address'` and the code `1005`.